-This sauce is just as easy to make as my original version, but it does require thinking ahead to pre-soak the cashews.
-I find it’s easiest to start soaking them in the morning, then after work they’re ready to go to make this sauce for dinner.
+This sauce is just as easy to make as my original version.
+But it does require thinking ahead to pre-soak the cashews.
+I find it’s easiest to start soaking them in the morning.
+Then after work they’re ready to go to make this sauce for dinner.

-But thinking outside the scope of pasta, it’s also great as a pizza sauce, over grilled chicken or steak, as well as steamed/sautéed veggies.
+But thinking outside the scope of pasta, it’s also great as a pizza sauce.
+We also like it over grilled chicken or steak, as well as steamed/sautéed veggies.
 Really, we’re talking pretty much everything because it’s one of those sauces that enhances everything it touches.

 Time saving tip: use jarred roasted red bell peppers to cut the time in half.

 To make your own roasted peppers, place them on a baking sheet within 3″ of the broiler in the oven.
 Then watch them carefully, and turn them as the skin blisters and begins to turn black.
-When they’re roasted on all sides, take them out of the oven, place them in a container with a lid, and let them steam for 15-20 minutes.
+When they’re roasted on all sides, take them out of the oven.
+Then place them in a container with a lid, and let them steam for 15-20 minutes.

 From there, you place them in the blender with all the other ingredients…

 … which then turns into creamy magic, thanks to a high powered blender.

 And once you have your sauce made, your only problem is trying to figure out how you want to use it first!

 - Sweet Potato Noodles with Chorizo and Roasted Red Pepper